Werner Kaegi

 In 1987 Kaegi was honored for his piece Ritournelles for soprano and tape at the 15th Bourges electro-acoustic competition in Bourges, France.
 Kaegi has been traveling between Utrecht and southern France since 1986.
 In recent years he has mainly concentrated on his writings.

-Summer 2021 Archivation of Master Tapes
+Summer 2023 Archivation of Master Tapes

-The tape archive of Werner Kaegis works will be incorporated in the Sonology Archive in The Hague.
+The tape archive of Werner Kaegis works is incorporated in the Sonology Archive in The Hague.
 The main works will be digitalized from the original master tapes.
 We hope that most of the electronic works will be published in the next years!!
 We are very happy that finally this wonderful material can be saved for the future.

 New VOSIM66 software by Heinerich Kaegi